Lilt fizzles out: Soft drink brand dropped after almost 50 years

-Lilt, a pineapple and grapefruit soft drink, has been pulled from supermarket shelves after almost 50 years.
+Lilt, the pineapple and grapefruit soft drink known for the strapline "The Totally Tropical Taste", has been pulled from supermarket shelves after almost 50 years.

 It will be replaced by Fanta Pineapple and Grapefruit.